 - Complete the baptism interest form.
 Once we receive your form, a member of our staff will contact you to schedule a meeting/orientation.

 Baptism is the one-time act of obedience in which the person who has put their trust in the life, death and resurrection of Jesus Christ on their behalf is publicly immersed then raised from water, signifying their identification with Christ, and the body of Christ, the church.
-It is the outward sign of the inward reality of personal salvation.
+Baptism does not save you; rather your faith in Jesus saves you.
+Baptism is the outward sign of the inward reality of personal salvation.

 The Message of Baptism